persteenolsen/django-starter-two/README.md

 ## Static files for the Admin Backend and the Frontend

-There is only one Django App in the Project and the dir 'static' and 'assets' are at root level
+There is only one Django App in the Project and the dir 'static' and 'assets' can be created at root level

-Make sure that the Python package "whitenoise" is installed from the requirements.txt
+Make sure that the Python package 'whitenoise' is installed from the requirements.txt

-Note: Make sure you have the line "whitenoise.middleware.WhiteNoiseMiddleware" in the
+Note: Make sure you have the line 'whitenoise.middleware.WhiteNoiseMiddleware' in the

 MIDDLEWARE = [] at the `vercel_app/settings.py` along with the other packages

-Finally, it's made accessible to the Django server inside `vercel_app/settings.py`:

-Note: This is needed for serving static files at Vercel - like the CSS for the Admin part
+Finally, take a look at `vercel_app/settings.py`:

-Where Django looks for the static files
+Find where Django now looks for the static files

 STATIC_URL = 'static/'

-Where you put your static files 'static' = 'static ' ( Need to match the above )
+Where you put your static files in the dir 'static'

 STATIC_ROOT = BASE_DIR/'static'